-Plymouth-LTC Science and Technology Center
+Plymouth-Lakeshore Science and Technology Center

 The center was established with funds from the U.S. Department of Commerce to create a career path in manufacturing for high schools students, support adult training and connect trainees with jobs, and enable PHS to offer dual-credit courses in manufacturing disciplines.

 Local employers report that rapid technology changes within the manufacturing sector create a skills gap between open positions and the workforce pool.
 The center helps address that gap by offering cutting-edge training in the newest manufacturing technologies and processes.